KELLY TREE FARM

 for warrantee replacement we must receive notification by October 1st in the

-year they are planted, and trees must be returned with roots attached.
+year they are planted, or by July 1st for trees planted in the previous fall, and trees must be returned with roots attached.

 Warrantee does not include the cost of shipping or planting and is limited to